Sakshishind123/CRUD_FOR_Social-Booster-Media/README.md

 Project Overview

-This project is a full-stack Django application with the following features:
+This is a full-stack Django application that demonstrates:

-CRUD operations for Students (UI + REST API)
+CRUD operations for Students via UI and REST API

- Data Visualization (e.g., total students, status breakdown, trends over time)
+Dashboard / Data Visualization (total students, status breakdown, trends over time)

-Third-party API integration (fetches weather data for “Random Student” feature)
+Third-party API integration (fetches weather data for the “Random Student” feature)

 REST API endpoints for all CRUD operations

-Live deployment using the same database as the UI
+Live deployment with UI and API synced to the same database

-The project demonstrates full-stack development skills, API integration, and real-world reporting dashboards.
+The project showcases full-stack development skills, API integration, and reporting dashboards.

 Local Setup